Ambre-Thevenin/Les-confines/README.md

-# projet1-092021
-first project in css HTML
+# Welcome to Les Confinés' repository !
+This project is the first project of the 5-months Wild Code School bootcamp.
+It lasted for 10 days, at the very beginning of our Web Developpment journey.

-Members of the team : Ambre, Arezki, Bouchra, Sophie, Philippe et Yann
+Members of the team : Ambre Thevenin, Arezki Ait Darna, Bouchra Mazouzi, Sophie Lepert, Philippe Moty et Yann Dufaure

-The project starts o the 27th of september.
-Due date : friday 8th of october

 **Project : "how to survive a pandemic period".**